Copying and distributing are prohibited without permission of the publisher

 The long-anticipated spin-off of rating agency Moody’s from its parent company was completed on September 30.
 Launched into a bear market, the first month of trading has been difficult.
 Louise Bowman assesses whether the strategy of independence will pay off at a time when the demand for airline credit ratings is set to rocket.

-shareholder pressure and means that Dun & Bradstreet (D&B)
+intense shareholder pressure and means that Dun &

-is losing its fastest-growing and most profitable business.
-The
+Bradstreet (D&B) is losing its fastest-growing and most

 Established in 1841, D&B was one of the first commercial

-aggressive strategy of growth by acquisition until the early 1990s
+an aggressive strategy of growth by acquisition until the early

-when the less profitable units were sold.
-Further reorganization
+1990s when the less profitable units were sold.
+Further

-took place in 1993 when D&B reduced its 27 worldwide data
+reorganization took place in 1993 when D&B reduced its 27

-Further sales took place in 1997 (NCH Promotional Services) and
+research operations.
+Further sales took place in 1997 (NCH

 Access to this content is denied because you are not logged in.
 Please login to view this content